sivpn/sivpn.github.io/README.md

 | [**internet-blocking-bypass**](https://github.com/developer3389/awesome-internet-blocking-bypass) | Useful tools you've never heard of |
 | [**wayback-mirror**](https://github.com/developer3389/wayback-mirror) | Archive mirror for instructions |

+### What are AI agents?
+I've never worked with them before
+That's easy to fix!
+Check out our [AI Agents Quickstart Guide for Beginners](https://github.com/sivpn/ai-agents-quickstart/).
+We've broken everything down without unnecessary theory or complex jargon — everything you need to make your first launch and start using them today!

 ### Why is the project updated so frequently and promoted so aggressively?
 We are forming a critical mass of people who know that a VPN is just 200 lines of code.
 These people will create new breakthrough solutions by the time current protocols are blocked.
 Of course, we couldn't let these ideas get lost on the 1,778th page of search results, so we update the repository every hour.
 Even if it looks like spam, it’s our only way to ensure the distribution of this knowledge.